Since 2005, we’ve been providing information, resources and

 Spending all my time in public service and leadership was exactly what needed to happen for all those years.
 I focused strongly on empowering end of life advocates and in providing public education.
 These trailblazers are out there changing the world; it has been the best use of my time to guide them so that more people can be served well at the end of life.
 In 2019, my #1 Amazon bestseller in 3 categories, ‘Accompanying the Dying,’ was published and it is now the ‘go-to’ for end-of-life advocates.
 It is now published in Spanish and is a tool for unity in Latin America as the doula concept spreads.
 My joy is in guiding people to take the next right baby step.
 It doesn’t matter how either, because being present with just our own circles is changing the face of dying in our communities.
 End-of-life doulas are now positioned perfectly, advocating and caring for people, as well as helping hospices and healthcare agencies.
 Now is the time for me to focus more on the family/friend circle directly and provide guidance for professionals who are serving within the end of life, as well as those interested in doing so.

-End-of-Life Spotlight™ is your homebase for self-study and monthly LIVE Q&A sessions with me; one session devoted to families, and one session devoted to professionals.
+CareDoula® Way is your homebase for self-study and monthly LIVE Q&A sessions with me, devoted to empower you in every way to reduce suffering at the end of life.
 See you on the inside!

 Contacting Us

-The best way to contact us is via email – hello@caredoulaeducation.com
+The best way to contact us is via email – support(at)caredoulaeducation(dot)com

 Our Privacy policy, Terms and conditions, and other legal pages are here.